Good Dog, Bad Dog: Breaking Down the Labels

 But what does a “good” dog look like?

-Some behaviors that may be associated with “good dog” could look like:
+Some behaviors often associated with a “good dog” include:

-• Drops items in their mouth that they aren’t supposed to have
+• Drops items they shouldn’t have in their mouth

-“Bad dogs” tend to demonstrate the opposite of one or more of the above behaviors.
-They also tend to demonstrate behaviors that are totally natural dog behaviors.
-The difference between the two often boils down to skill building, or lack thereof.
+“Bad dogs” often show the opposite of one or more of these behaviors—or behaviors that are perfectly natural for dogs.
+The difference usually comes down to skill-building (or lack thereof).

 Previous